patrickkunka/mixitup/docs/mixitup.Config.controls.md

-If you do not intend to use the default controls, setting this property to `false` will marginally improve the startup time of your mixer instance, and will also prevent any other active mixer instances in the DOM which are using the default controls from controlling the instance.
+If you do not intend to use the default controls, setting this property to `false` will marginally improve the startup time of your mixer instance, and will also prevent any other active mixer instances in the DOM which are bound to controls from controlling the instance.

 |Type | Default